-Today the national child-protection organization Fair Start Movement called upon Florida Governor-elect Ron DeSantis to adopt a policy of preventing child abusers from having additional children.
+Today the national child-protection organization Having Kids called upon Florida Governor-elect Ron DeSantis to adopt a policy of preventing child abusers from having additional children.
 Together we can end child abuse.

 On August 19, 2018, the 4-year daughter of Jacqui Lyne Carter was brought into an emergency room in Jacksonville with severe head trauma.
 While the child’s mother Carter, told investigators that her daughter had simply hit her head from moving around excitedly in a bouncy chair, a medical examination showed a very different story.
 A CAT scan revealed multiple skull fractures as well as multiple brain bleeds.
 Medical reports from the hospital revealed that this young child had both “old and new skull fractures.”
 This type of skull fracture and brain damage was not from an accidental “bump,” but clearly “indicative of a blow to her head with force.”
 Even more horrifying, exams revealed not one, but two fractures, indicating at least two separate forceful blows to the girl’s head.

 In 2016 alone, Florida Department of Children and Families received more than 225,000 referrals for child abuse and neglect.
 Even more alarming, there were a staggering 126 fatalities from child abuse and neglect in Florida in 2017 – twice as high as the national average.
 Florida’s child maltreatment reporting rate has consistently exceeded the national average and Florida is in the top 10 states in the nation for reporting by calculating children investigated per 1,000 children in the general population.
 In fact, per a study by the SAS Institute that followed a 2005 birth cohort for 10 years, approximately one in every five children born in Florida in 2005